 His research interests centre on the study of volcanic activity by means of remote sensing, and volcanology and geoscience in general on other planets.

-Books include Moons: A Very Short Introduction (Oxford University Press), Planets: A Very Short Introduction (Oxford University Press), Geology: The Key Ideas [Teach Yourself Geology] (Hodder Education), and Teach Yourself Volcanoes, Earthquakes and Tsunamis (Hodder Education), Planet Mercury: From Pale Pink Dot to Dynamic World (Springer-Praxis).
+Books include Moons: A Very Short Introduction (Oxford University Press), Planets: A Very Short Introduction (Oxford University Press), Geology: The Key Ideas [Teach Yourself Geology] (Hodder Education), Teach Yourself Volcanoes, Earthquakes and Tsunamis (Hodder Education), Planet Mercury: From Pale Pink Dot to Dynamic World (Springer-Praxis).